Akronae/NJDB/README.md

 ## **Speed**
-SJDB is not made to be fast, but with light data files SJDB is relatively fast.
+sjdb is not made to be fast, but with light data files sjdb is relatively fast.
 **Benchmark**
 -**10 ops**
 Put: 12ms